-The effects of the changing climate pose a threat to agriculture and food security, particularly in many of the agriculture-based communities.
+The effects of the changing climate pose a threat to agriculture and food security, particularly in many of the agriculture-based communities that are prone to drought.
 The diocese’s program trains farmers in climate-smart agriculture and assists with seeds, land preparation and water management to enable households to grow a variety of nutritious food.
 In some areas, clusters of households organize themselves to grow vegetables on a rotating basis to ensure year-round food availability that can withstand future droughts.
-Extra produce is sold at local markets, providing a source of income.
-A community revolving-assets fund gives communities the opportunity to save money and fund small businesses.
-A pilot watershed development program is aimed at improving drought resilience.
+The diocese is piloting and refining technology to eliminate pathogens from compost and help convert organic material into liquid fertilizers.
+The program also implements a revolving-assets fund that gives communities the opportunity to save money and fund small businesses.

 Our Results in 2023